galetaire/spahousing/pages/posts/money.md

 # Housing price in different currencies

-Real estate is one of the world's largest stores of wealth.
-Wealth is measured in units of account, commonly currencies or money.
-However, not all of them offer equal performance in terms of wealth preservation.
+Real estate is the world's largest store of wealth ([1](https://www.savills.com/impacts/market-trends/the-total-value-of-global-real-estate-property-remains-the-worlds-biggest-store-of-wealth.html)).
+Wealth is measured in units of account, commonly money, but not all moneys preserve wealth equally.

 [![Precio de la vivienda en dolares](/images/housedollar.png)](/images/housedollar.png)
 - **Price in dollars, 100m<sup>2</sup> house**: the rate EUR/USD used is the yearly average.